Topological Hochschild homology of truncated Brown-Peterson spectra I: Topological Hochschild homology mod

 \subsection{Topological Hochschild homology mod $(p,\dots ,v_n)$}

 The mod $p$ homology of $\THH(\tBP{n})$ has been calculated by Angeltveit--Rognes in \cite[Theorem 5.12]{AngeltveitRognes} assuming that $\tBP{n}$ is an $E_3$ ring spectrum.
-Their argument also applies to topological Hochschild homology of any $E_3$ form of $\tBP{n}$, as we now explain.
+Their argument also applies to topological Hochschild homology of any $E_3$ form $B\langle n\rangle$ of $\tBP{n}$ at a prime $p$, as we now explain.
 By Proposition \ref{properties of forms}, the linearization map \eqref{map to HFp} induces an isomorphism

 with its image in $\A_*$ as sub $\A_*$-comodule algebra of $\A_*$.
 By \cite[Theorem 3.4]{BFV}, the spectrum $\THH(\Bn; H\mathbb{F}_p)$ is an $E_2$ ring spectrum and the unit map

 is a map of $E_2$ ring spectra.
 Using \cite[\S 3.3]{BFV} the proof of \cite[Proposition 4.3]{AngeltveitRognes} carries over mutatis mutandis and implies that the B\"okstedt spectral sequence with signature